Horticulture & Grow-Lights

 The world’s food production systems face major challenges in meeting the demands from rising populations whilst dealing with scarcities of land, water and energy and issues of globalisation and climate.
-In addition to food crops, biotechnologists are increasingly using plants to develop new medicines.
+In addition to food crops, biotechnologists are increasingly looking to use plants for the development of new medicines.

 It was believed that plants use only light from within the Photosynthetically Active Radiation (PAR).
 Research now indicates plants make use of UV-B to improve disease resistance, bio-mass, strength and leaf thickness and could be useful in plant taxa used for medicine.
 These factors are facilitated by HEP but are costly to implement in other technologies including LEDs.